From the United Church Observer: 10 Easy Ways to Kick our Nasty Plastic Habit

 4268 Colonel Talbot Road, London, Ontario N6P 1A2

 (519)652-2093 10:30 Morning Worship & Sunday School

 Youth Co-ordinator: Rebecca Allen

 Church Secretary: Judy King

 Organist: Alan Davidson

 Rt.
-Rev. Jordan Cantwell is the 42nd moderator of The United Church of Canada.
+Rev. Jordan Cantwell was the 42nd moderator of The United Church of

 If Mission & Service giving is already a regular part of your life, thank you so much!
 If you have not given, please join me in making Mission & Service giving a regular part of your life of faith.
 Loving our neighbour is at the heart of our Mission & Service.

 Watch the ‘Bells’ practise for our Sunday Service.

 Sunday, September 2nd – Listen/Follow along in the bulletin.